Sheffield Eagles

 The Sheffield Eagles are a professional rugby league club based in Sheffield, South Yorkshire, England.
-They play home games at the Olympic Legacy Park and compete in the Championship, the second tier of British rugby league.
+They play home games at The MEPS International Home of Football Stadium in Dronfield, Derbyshire, and compete in the Championship, the second tier of British rugby league.

 Sheffield's only major honour was winning the 1998 Challenge Cup, they have won the Second Division twice.

 The clubs traditional home colours are red, white and gold and they share a rivalry with Doncaster.

 History

 1982–1984: Foundation of original Eagles

 In 1982, Huddersfield captain and chairman of the Players' Union, Gary Hetherington, missed out on a coaching job at York F.C.
 He decided to form his own club in Sheffield.
 The original plan to enter the Second Division in 1983–84 fell apart when Sheffield United pulled back from their promise to let the new team play its home games at Bramall Lane.

 The club eventually joined the Second Division in 1984, coached by Alan Rhodes, they played at the Owlerton Stadium.
 A competition was run in the Sheffield Star newspaper to find a name for the new club and "Sheffield Eagles" was the winner.
 The first Eagles league game was on 2 September 1984 when they beat Rochdale Hornets, 29–10.
 The match took place the day after the club's sponsor went bust.
 Hetherington was both manager and player in the first season, building the team using experienced players from traditional areas.
 He also began signing up promising young players, one of whom was Mark Aston, later to be a critical part of the Eagles' survival as a club and current head coach.

 By November the club was close to folding because of financial problems.
 Sheffield beat Wakefield Trinity to set up a John Player Special Trophy first round tie against Leeds Rhinos.
 This lucrative game generated enough cash to see out the season.